Dave LaRock: Political career

 LaRock defeated incumbent Delegate Joe T. May in the June 11, 2013, Republican primary.
 He then defeated Democrat Mary L. Costello Daniel and Libertarian Patrick Hagerty in the November 5, 2013, general election.
 He was reelected on November 3, 2015, defeating Democrat Chuck Hedges and Libertarian Mark Anderson, winning 60% of the vote, including every precinct in the district.
 In 2017, he was again reelected, defeating Democrat Tia Walbridge 55%-45%.
 He again won reelection in 2019, 57%-43% over Mavis Taintor, and in 2021, 58%-42% over Paul Siker.

 Following the 2020 census and legislative redistricting, LaRock announced that he would run in 2023 to serve in the Virginia Senate's new 1st District, an open seat.
 He moved his legal residence from Hamilton, Virginia, to Berryville, Virginia, in order to be within the district boundaries.
 Seven other citizens and local elected officials including James Bergida, a conservative Christendom College professor, Lance Allen, a candidate for lieutenant governor in 2021, Timmy French, a farmer, John Massoud, a former House of Delegates candidate, and several others also ran in the Republican Primary, which was held on June 20, 2023.
 LaRock came in second behind French, who became the Republican nominee in the general election.
 After losing the primary, LaRock launched a write-in campaign for the seat, describing French as "a Democrat."
 Ultimately, LaRock came in a distant third behind French and Democratic nominee Emily Scott.

 2025 gubernatorial election

-On February 19, 2025, LaRock announced that he was considering a run for the Republican nomination for the Governor of Virginia in the 2025 election.
-He officially announced his candidacy on February 26, potentially creating a primary between himself and Republican Lieutenant Governor Winsome Earle Sears.
-He is not yet guaranteed to be on the ballot, given that Virginia has a high threshold of petition signatures needed to get on the ballot.
+On February 19, 2025, LaRock said he was considering a bid for governor.
+On February 27, LaRock announced his candidacy for the Republican nomination.
+His campaign supported President Donald Trump and Elon Musk's Department of Government Efficiency initiative to be implemented on the statewide level.
+LaRock criticized Winsome Earle-Sears—a candidate who was previously unopposed in the primary—for not being "sufficiently loyal to President Donald Trump".

+However, LaRock failed to secure 10,000 signatures to qualify for the primary ballot by April 5.
+LaRock criticized Governor Glenn Youngkin's endorsement of Earle-Sears for his inability to win enough signatures to be on the ballot.
+LaRock said, "The current Governor jumping in early to designate his successor did not make it easy for us to give the Republican voters a real choice in the primary — but we came close."